 The home side were winless going into this game but were certainly more than holding their own here.
-It took until 31 minutes for the visitors to fashion their first attempt but unfortunately, Jarrod Bowen failed to beat McCarthy from 20 yards out.
+It took until thirty one minutes for the visitors to fashion their first attempt but unfortunately, Jarrod Bowen failed to beat McCarthy from 20 yards out.

 In a lively game, a breakthrough wasn’t to be found by the time referee David Coote blew the whistle for the break and with both teams looking to start September on a winning note, could either go on to claim all three points?